 For more information, contact Betty Shaffer, CPR/MFA Specialist.

-There will be a 50 question, multiple choice test and a range performance test.
-Both must be passed by established standards in order for the students to be recognized by the MSF as a course graduate.
-Students who successfully complete this course will be presented with a "Motorcycle Skills Test Waiver Authorization", which they can take to the Department of Motor Vehicles when applying for their Motorcycle Endorsement, providing other licensing requirements are met.
+There is a range performance test that must be passed.
+This is a test that is established by standards set by the Motorcycle Safety Foundation.
+Students who successfully Complete this course will be presented with a “Motorcycle Skills Test Waiver Authorization”, which they can take to the Department of Motor Vehicles to waive the motorcycle road test When they are applying for their Motorcycle Endorsement, providing other licensing requirements are met.

 Comprehensive protection is provided for the bikes and students through Wisconsin Department of Transportation.

 Motorcycles used in the program are provided are Honda's, Suzuki's, and Yamaha's.